 The house is smitten as with a flail,

 The chimney shudders to the blast.

-In the first stanza of this piece the speaker begins by stating that there is wind coming from the “south” which is “strengthen[ing]” to a “gale.”
+In the first stanza of ‘Low Barometer the speaker begins by stating that there is a wind coming from the “south” which is “strengthen[ing]” to a “gale.”
 The storm’s strength is increasing, it is becoming more dangerous and intimidating.
 Already the pressure of this narrative is building.
 A reader should be able to feel the intensity grow as the lines work off of one another.

 The speaker continues his description of the scene, stating that it is night.
 Now the scene is really developing and growing drearier.
 There are clouds, pushed by the wind, flying fast “Across the moon.”

 In the final two lines of this quatrain, the speaker turns to a particular house and its chimney.
 The structure is being battered by the storm, it is being “flail[ed]” or beaten.
 The chimney is trying to hold on but is “shudder[ing]” in the middle of the storm.